We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Unless you’re backpacking in true wilderness, most camp sites and day-use areas have one picnic table per spot.
-Instead of just heaping everything you brought along on top of it, take a few moments to organize it, and dedicate at least a small space on it for meal prep and serving.
+Instead of just heaping everything you brought along atop the table, take a few moments to organize it, and dedicate at least a small space on it for meal prep and serving.

 One end of your covered picnic table can be reserved for both prepping food and washing dishes, so you’re not trying to squeeze your cutting board in among playing cards, lanterns, and stray books.
-But utilize what’s around you too—flat rocks or smooth-topped tree stumps can be great places to rest a cutting board, plate, or dish tub.
+But utilize what’s around you too.
+Flat rocks or smooth-topped tree stumps can be great places to rest a cutting board, plate, or dish tub.

 If you’re going to be cooking, you’ll need some form of fire, which will generally either be from a fire pit, grill, or camp stove (if you’re in an RV with electrical hookups, you already know what to do).

-If you’ll be cooking over a live fire and are in doubt about whether you’ll find a source of kindling at your site, don’t forget to pack firewood, and read up on rules governing wood gathering in the place you’re going, as well as any burn restrictions.
+If you’ll be cooking over a live fire and aren’t sure whether you’ll find a source of kindling at your site, don’t forget to pack firewood.
+Check rules governing wood gathering in the place you’re going, as well as any burn restrictions.

 And don’t forget to make sure your fire is completely doused before you leave it unattended.
 Your dish washing tub comes in handy for this purpose too!

 The MSR WindBurner Stove System is a bit pricier than some similar products, but it performs well even in adverse conditions (high winds, extreme cold), and comes with a nonstick ceramic-coated sauce pot, locking strainer lid, and skillet in addition to the burner itself.
-They all nest together to maximize packing space.
+All the components nest together to maximize packing space.

 Pack two dish tubs (one for soaking, one for rinsing), a sponge, scrubber, or dishcloth, and one or more super-absorbent microfiber towels for drying — plus plenty of paper towels and an eco-friendly, biodegradable soap (which goes a long way, so don’t squirt on too much at once).